lsst-dm/dmtn-028/index.rst

 -----------------
 As a first benchmark, we deployed one Kafka broker and one Zookeeper listening to a single alert producer serializing and sending 1,000 alerts (~rate expected from the Zwicky Transient Facility) repeatedly every 39 seconds with two alert consumers on the receiving end of the alerts for 1000 visits or 1 million total alerts.
 This ZTF scale test will be supplemented by larger scale tests to derive scaling curves.
+Note well that we use the term "broker" here to mean a broker in the sense of Kafka nodes, whereas any references to the LSST mini-broker alert filtering system explicitly use the term "mini-broker."

 The system was run on Amazon's Web Services (AWS) using the `Docker for AWS <https://docs.docker.com/docker-for-aws/>`__ CloudFormation `Template <https://editions-us-east-1.s3.amazonaws.com/aws/stable/Docker.tmpl>`__.
 The Docker Swarm size was set to a cluster of 3 Swarm managers and 5 Swarm worker nodes.